mastixstudio/mastixstudio/EfficientPnLExplain.md

 risk factors―typically market data.

 The ideal approach to analyzing the impact of changes in market data is to use benchmark instruments as risk factors and the portfolio's sensitivities to these instruments.
-This results in a thorough P&L explain that is directly tied to tradeable instruments.
+This results in a thorough P&L explain that is expressed in tradeable instruments.

 Using the sensitivities, changes in portfolio value can be approximated through a first-order expansion: